-(UPDATED 4/11/13) The Council approvals of the Specific Plan and related actions took place in June 2012, and became effective in mid-July.
+(UPDATED 11/14/13) The Council approvals of the Specific Plan and related actions took place in June 2012, and became effective one month later.
 The final Specific Plan is available below, and the Final EIR is available on the EIR sub-page.
 New development proposals in the Plan area are required to adhere to the Specific Plan regulations.
 In addition, the City is considering implementation of public space improvements on an ongoing basis through the 5-Year Capital Improvement Program (CIP) process.

 As specified by Chapter G ("Implementation"), the Planning Commission and City Council conducted an

 initial, one-year review of the Plan in 2013.
 This review was intended to ensure that the Plan is functioning as intended, as well as to consider the policy-related implications of various Plan aspects.
 Following the Planning Commission's detailed, five-meeting review, the City Council on November 19, 2013 directed that staff prepare amendments to the Specific Plan, focusing on limits to medical office on El Camino Real, in addition to a few other minor text edits (summary of all Council-directed changes).
 The formal amendments will be presented for Planning Commission review/recommendation in Spring 2014, with City Council review/action to follow.